LogtalkDotOrg/logtalk3/INSTALL.md

 Windows (admin and non-admin) users may also use the Logtalk GUI installer to setup their Logtalk user folder and the `LOGTALKUSER` environment variable.

+User applications should preferable be kept outside of the Logtalk user folder created by the scripts above as updating Logtalk often results in updating the contents of this folder.
+If your applications depend on customizations to the distribution files, backup those changes before updating Logtalk (the scripts above automatically make a backup of any existing Logtalk user folder but you should rely on your own backups).

 4. CREATING NEW PROLOG TOP-LEVELS FOR AUTOMATIC LOADING OF LOGTALK